canonical/vanilla-framework/templates/docs/base/typography.md

 View example of the mixed headings pattern
 </a></div>

+## Display headings

+Display headings are reserved for the titles of important bespoke pages.
+They should be used sparingly by adding the `.p-heading--display` class to a `h1` heading element.

+<div class="embedded-example"><a href="/docs/examples/patterns/headings/display/" class="js-example">
+View example of the display headings pattern
+</a></div>

 ## Accented headings

 The accent colour can be sparingly used to highlight headings to help them stand out from the rest of the page.